About Beckman

 Read on to see how I got to this solution.

-So a new hosting company set up two fresh from ISO FreeBSD 6.2 installs and enabled sshd for me.
-Using my trusty MacBook Pro running OSX 10.4.9, I attempted to connect to my brand-spanking new servers.
-When I ssh‘ed to the boxes, there was a 30-60 second delay before I got the password: prompt.
+So a new hosting company set up two fresh from ISO 6.2 installs and enabled sshd for me.
+Using my trusty running 10.4.9, I attempted to connect to my brand-spanking new servers.
+When I ‘ed to the boxes, there was a 30-60 second delay before I got the password: prompt.
 Believing it to be the standard reverse DNS problem, I mucked with the nameserver entries in /etc/resolv.conf, but to no avail.
 I started playing around with __ UseDNS yes or no __ settings in the /etc/ssh/sshd_config, but still no luck.
 It’s starting to piss me off, and my red wine levels are dwindling.

 I google, I yahoo, I search mailing lists on FreeBSD.org and the MacOSXhints.com Forums but I still fail at finding the issue.
 I can see the problem: